akshatchadhaa/spotify-popularity-analysis/README.md

 ## :chart_with_upwards_trend: Dataset
 Spotify track dataset (~80k tracks after cleaning)

+Data Cleaning & Transformation

+Before performing any visualization or model building, the dataset was preprocessed to improve data quality and ensure reliable results.

+1. Handling Missing Values

+Missing or incomplete values were identified and removed or appropriately handled to avoid inaccurate analysis and model bias.

+2. Removing Duplicates

+Duplicate song records were checked and removed to maintain dataset consistency and prevent repeated observations from affecting predictions.

+3. Data Type Corrections

+Columns were converted into proper formats where required (numerical, categorical, date/time) to ensure compatibility with analysis tools.

+4. Feature Selection

+Only relevant columns such as audio features and popularity indicators were selected for analysis, while unnecessary identifiers or redundant fields were excluded.

 ## :bar_chart: Visualization and Interpretation
 # :bar_chart: Average Popularity Across Audio Feature Levels